30% need Same Day HPV Lab Test for Women and Men

 - Unbeatable pricing allowed by Batch Processing, each taking 1-7 days.

-- Track24 Pre-paid Label for Delivery to Lab.
+- Track24 Prepaid Label for Delivery to Lab.

-- All equipment registered with MHRA.
+- All equipment is registered with MRA.

 - Covers 18 to 21 Variants with individual reports for each.

-- Jump queue option for £50
+- Jump the queue option for an additional £50

 - We provide support through WhatsApp during our business hours.

-HPV Genotyping tests are available for the following types: 16, 18, 31, 59, 66, 53, 33, 58, 45, 56, 52, 35, 68, 51, 39, 82, 26, 73, 6, 11, 81.
-The certificate will tell you if you are positive or negative for any of these types.
-It also identifies which type you are susceptible to.
+HPV Genotyping tests are available for the following DNA types: 16, 18, 31, 59, 66, 53, 33, 58, 45, 56, 52, 35, 68, 51, 39, 82, 26, 73, 6, 11, 81.
+The results report will tell you if you are positive or negative for any of these types.
+It also shows which type you have contracted.

 A negative result means you do not have any of the aforementioned types.
+You might still have one outside of our scope, though.

 Complete sample collection yourself in our clinic.